 - Combination of aluminum and plastic makes for a stiff, durable design

 - No custom programmability

 3. Corsair K70 RGB MK.2 SE Mechanical Keyboard

 Corsair has been around for a good while, and they’re one of the best manufacturers of premium gaming keyboards.
 The K70 is one of their full-size models and is extremely feature-rich.
 It has Cherry MX Speed switches that have an extremely fast 1.2mm actuation point.

-It’s built of aircraft-grade aluminum and comes with PBT double shot keycaps, so you can rest assured that it’s going to be pretty durable.
-You have per-key multi-color RGB backlight which you can customize via Corsair’s iCUE software.
+It’s built of aircraft-grade aluminum and comes with PBT double-shot keycaps, so you can rest assured that it’s going to be pretty durable.
+You have a per-key multi-color RGB backlight which you can customize via Corsair’s iCUE software.